c1b3rt00lk1t/c1b3rt00lk1t/README.md

 - I speak **English**, **Spanish**, **Catalan**, **Italian** and **Esperanto**

 ### :computer: Showcase Projects :
-- **Maximize Your Impact**
+- **Study Timeline**
-PWA · TYPESCRIPT · FIREBASE · CSS MODULES · CYPRESS
+PWA · JAVASCRIPT · FIREBASE · WEBPACK · CSS · BOOTSTRAP · CYPRESS
-Desktop and mobile PWA to enable the priorization of tasks using several variants of an Impact/Effort matrix.
+Desktop and mobile PWA that allows to visualize a timeline with details.

-- **Document Distribution**
-PWA · JAVASCRIPT · REACT · FIREBASE · NETLIFY · CYPRESS
-Frontend mobile-first PWA to distribute documents across an organization.

-- **Document Tag Manager**
-PWA · JAVASCRIPT · REACT · FIREBASE · NETLIFY · CYPRESS
-Backend PWA to classify and distribute documents across an organization.
+It also has a "study mode" in which the items of the timeline are prompted to be answered.

 ### :compass: My Stats :